ashutoshmjain/shutri/tech-specs.md

 ### 3.1.
 Runtime Dependencies (for Users)

 *   **SoX (Sound eXchange):** Required for all audio manipulation tasks (clipping, concatenation, playback).
 Must be installed and available in the system's `PATH`.
+For Version 1, `shutri` will focus exclusively on the MP3 format.
 *   **Vim/Neovim:** A compatible version of Vim or Neovim is required for the editing workflow.
-*   **FFmpeg (Optional but Recommended):** While SoX will be the primary tool for audio manipulation, FFmpeg may be used for initial import and conversion from a wider range of audio/video formats.

 ### 3.2.
 Development Dependencies (for the Worker)